MikeMurf/23-Final-Project/README.md

 ## 12. Database Description

-The  key to the data base was to use the International Standards Organisation (iso_code: ISO 3166-1 alpha-3 – three-letter country code) henceforth referred to as “iso-code”, to create relationships between the tables.
+The  key to the data base was to use the **International Standards Organisation (iso_code: ISO 3166-1 alpha-3 – three-letter country code)** henceforth referred to as “iso-code”, to create relationships between the tables.
 The “country-codes” table contains the  “iso-code” and matching “country-name” for all countries covered by the “iso-code” and was generated during the Extraction phase of the project.
 The “covid-cases” table contains the basic cleansed data from the JHU Data Sets which form the basis of the global view of Covid-19 cases.
 The “vaccinations” table contains vaccination status from the Our World in data Vaccination data set.
+The "full-covid-table" contains all of the information required to drive our visualisations via the Flask powered API.

 ## 13. Database Meta Data

 “country” table
-•	country-id: 	the iso_code: ISO 3166-1 alpha-3 – three-letter country code
+  * country-id: 	the iso_code: ISO 3166-1 alpha-3 – three-letter country code
-•	country-name: 	the name of the country in the ISO data set
+  * country-name: 	the name of the country in the ISO data set

 “covid-cases” table
-•	country-id: 	the iso_code: ISO 3166-1 alpha-3 – three-letter country code
+  * country-id: 	the iso_code: ISO 3166-1 alpha-3 – three-letter country code
-•	date: 		date of the observation
+  * date: 		date of the observation
-•	confirmed:	the total number of cumulative confirmed Covid-19 cases regardless of the variant
+  * confirmed:	        the total number of cumulative confirmed Covid-19 cases regardless of the variant
-•	deaths:	the total number of cumulative deaths attributed to Covid-19 regardless of the variant
+  * deaths:	        the total number of cumulative deaths attributed to Covid-19 regardless of the variant
-•	recovered:	the total number of cumulative recovered Covid-19 cases
+  * recovered:	        the total number of cumulative recovered Covid-19 cases
-•	active:		the total number of cumulative active Covid-19 cases
+  * active:		the total number of cumulative active Covid-19 cases
-•	new_cases:	the total number of incremental new  Covid-19 cases
+  * new_cases:	        the total number of incremental new  Covid-19 cases
-•	new_deaths:	the total number of incremental new Covid-19 deaths
+  * new_deaths:	        the total number of incremental new Covid-19 deaths
-•	new_ recovered:
-			the total number of incremental new recovered Covid-19 cases
+  * new_ recovered:     the total number of incremental new recovered Covid-19 cases

 “population” table
-•	country-id: 	the iso_code: ISO 3166-1 alpha-3 – three-letter country code
+  * country-id: 	the iso_code: ISO 3166-1 alpha-3 – three-letter country code
-•	population: 	the population of the country at 31/12/2020
+  * population: 	the population of the country at 31/12/2020

 “vaccinations” table
-•	country-id: 	the iso_code: ISO 3166-1 alpha-3 – three-letter country code
+  * country-id: 	the iso_code: ISO 3166-1 alpha-3 – three-letter country code
-•	date: 		date of the observation
+  * date: 		date of the observation
-•	vaccinated_per_hundred:
+  * vaccinated_per_hundred:
-total number of people who received at least one vaccine dose.
-If a person receives the first dose of a 2-dose vaccine, this metric goes up by 1.
+  *                     total number of people who received at least one vaccine dose.
+If a person receives the first dose of a 2-dose vaccine,
+  *                     this metric goes up by 1.
 If they receive the second dose, the metric stays the same i.e., 1.
-•	fully_vaccinated_per_hundred:
+  * fully_vaccinated_per_hundred:
-people vaccinated per 100 people in the total population of the country.
-If a person receives the first dose of a 2-dose vaccine, this metric stays the same.
+  *                     people vaccinated per 100 people in the total population of the country.
+If a person receives the first dose of a 2-dose vaccine,
+  *                     this metric stays the same.
 If they receive the second dose, the metric goes up by 1.
-•	not_fully_vaccinated_per_hundred:
+  * not_fully_vaccinated_per_hundred:
- people not vaccinated per 100 people in the total population of the country
+   *                    people not vaccinated per 100 people in the total population of the country
-•	boosted_per_hundred:
+  * boosted_per_hundred:
-people who have received their booster dose per 100 people in the total population of the country
+  *                     people who have received their booster dose per 100 people in the total population of the country

 ## 14. Data Extract, Transformation, Load:

-•	  Extracting the Data
+  * **Extracting the Data**
 The Extract phase  uses urls / wget downloads in place of API calls are APIs are not available for the datasets needed.
 The JHU time series data sets were retrieved using this method.

-•	 Transforming the Data
+  * **Transforming the Data**
 The detailed description of the Data Transformation is covered in the end of this section.
 It covers both data cleansing and data transformation and does the typical:
-•	removing unwanted or duplicate data,
+  * removing unwanted or duplicate data,
-•	fixing structural issues,
+  * fixing structural issues,
-•	handling missing data,
+  * handling missing data,
-•	removing outliers,
+  * removing outliers,
-•	providing a quality assurance check on the data prior to regression analysis.
+  * providing a quality assurance check on the data prior to regression analysis.

-•	 Loading the Data
+  *  **Loading the Data**
 The code for the PostGreSQL data base load is as follows:

-# Create database connection
+**Create database connection**
 rds_connection_string = "postgres:meg221196@localhost:5432/integrated_covid_view_db"
 engine = create_engine(f'postgresql://{rds_connection_string}')

-# Confirm database tables
+**Confirm database tables**
 engine.table_names()

-			# Load dataframes to database tables
-full_covid_table.to_sql(name='full_covid_table', con=engine, if_exists='append', index=False)
+**Load dataframes to database tables** full_covid_table.to_sql(name='full_covid_table', con=engine, if_exists='append', index=False)
 country_codes.to_sql(name='country_codes', con=engine, if_exists='append', index=False)
 covid_cases.to_sql(name='covid_cases', con=engine, if_exists='append', index=False)
 population.to_sql(name='population', con=engine, if_exists='append', index=False)
 vaccinations.to_sql(name='vaccinations', con=engine, if_exists='append', index=False)

-The detailed Data Transformation steps are as follows:
+**The detailed Data Transformation steps are as follows:**
 1)	Save DFs to CSVs to do exploratory data analysis.
 2)	Conduct exploratory data analysis.
 3)	Use melt() to unpivot DataFrames from current wide format 265 rows × 749 columns into long  format 208600 rows × 6 columns.